 You'll also find added coloring, flavoring, and preservatives in pancake syrup.
 The coloring is often caramel color.
 Some types of caramel color contain a compound called 4-MEI, a potential carcinogen.

-If you are going to use maple syrup you want to make sure it is organic and if you can get from a local source is even better!
+If you are going to use maple syrup you want to make sure it is organic and if you can, getting it from a local source is even better!

 Here are some guidelines on how to chose maple syrup:

-What you put in your body matters, be sure it is of good quality!
+What you put in your body matters, so be sure it is of good quality!